 Interagency Leadership and Collaboration

 USICH is an independent agency within the Federal executive branch.
 The agency consists of 19 Federal Cabinet secretaries and agency heads.
 The current chair is Secretary Thomas E. Perez of the U.S. Department of Labor.
 Secretary Sylvia Mathews Burwell, of the U.S. Department of Health and Human Services, serves as the vice chair.
-The Executive Director of USICH is Laura Green Zeilinger.
+The Interim Executive Director of USICH is Matthew Doherty.
 USICH partners with these 19 Federal agencies, state and local governments, advocates, service providers, and people experiencing homelessness to achieve the goals outlined in the first Federal strategic plan to prevent and end homelessness, Opening Doors.

 USICH works with its partners to